kfh83/SteamLike-HUD/README.md

 	}
 ```

-**Why is the code so ugly?**
+**Q: Why is the code so ugly?**

-Firstly, this is my first project with CSS/JS and my experience is at most of a few weeks in each.
+**A:** Firstly, this is my first project with CSS/JS and my experience is at most of a few weeks in each.
 I'm also working on a cleanup of both files (JS is mostly cleaned up).
 Again, if you wish to contribute in the cause, PRs are open!

 ## Credits
 @kfh83 - Project creator